Integral formulation of Klein-Gordon singular waveguides: Numerical apparatus

 \subsection{The discretization}

-In this paper, we use the boundary integral equation package \texttt{chunkie} \cite{chunkie} to discretize the interface and construct the entries of the discrete approximation to the operators $\cL$ and $\cP$ given by \eqref{eq:LP} and $\cL_2$ and $\cP_2$ defined in \eqref{eq:L2} and \eqref{eq:P2}.
-To simplify the presentation of our method, we assume that $m_1 = m_2 =: m$ throughout this section.
-This means the relevant integral equation is $\cL \cP \rho = 2mu_i$.
+In this paper, we use the boundary integral equation package \texttt{chunkie} \cite{chunkie} to discretize the interface and construct the entries of the discrete approximation to the operators $\cL$ and $\cP$ given by \eqref{eq:LP}.
+Recall that the integral equation we wish to solve is $\cL \cP [\rho] = 2mu_i$.

 The interface is truncated to $[a,b]$ in parameter space, i.e. we restrict $\gamma(t): [a,b]$ to its image.
 This truncated curve is then adaptively split into ``chunks'' where each chunk is the image of a subinterval of $[a,b]$, and is discretized using $16$ Gauss-Legendre points.
 Chunks are refined until the tails of the Legendre coefficients of the speed of parameterization, and of the $x,y$ coordinates of the curve are resolved.
 In particular, suppose that $x^{(j)}_{n}, y^{(j)}_{n}, s^{(j)}_{n}$ are the the Legendre coefficients computed using $32$ nodes on a chunk $[a_{j},b_{j}]$, i.e.